npiegdon/xwing2-quick-reference/README.md

-# An X-Wing Second Edition Quick Reference Card
+# An X-Wing Second Edition Quick Reference Cards

 ![Quick Reference Card](https://nicholas.piegdon.info/stuff/xwing2-quick-reference.jpg)

 The single-page quick reference included at the end of the official Rulebook covers most of the simple things (how to get tokens) but left off most of the fiddly, interesting bits (how to spend tokens).

 This version adds a second page and is formatted to be printed (and laminated) as a double-sided reference card.
+In the latest releases (for version 2.5), two more double-sided sheets were added for devices and scenarios, respectively.

 ### Where's the PDF?
 Download it from the [Latest Release](https://github.com/npiegdon/xwing2-quick-reference/releases/latest) page.